rowangayleschaefer/project_NLP_classification_model/README.md

 * I tried using both countvectorizer and TfidfVectorizer to vectorize text; models using countvectorizer consistently performed better than TfidfVectorizer.

 * My top performing models were a multinomial bayes, a random forest, and a logistic regression.
-I made a grid search for each of these models, and used VotingClassifier to make an ensemble model.
+I tuned hyperparameters for each of these models, and used VotingClassifier to make an ensemble.

 * My final model had an accuracy score of 99.2% on the training set, and 92.4% on the test set.